Broken down to its basic necessities, all you need to catch a bass is a line, a hook and a bait.

 - A Guide to Bass Fishing Reels – a quick guide to the different types of reels, how they work and more.

-- A Guide to Bass Fishing Rods – a quick reference article on rod terminology, combining with reels, etc.
+- A Guide to Fishing Rods – a quick reference article on rod terminology, combining with reels, etc.

 - A Guide to Bass Fishing Line Types – Everything you need to know about fluoro, mono, braid and backing.